-Answer: When most of the books of the Bible were written, parents and grandparents held positions of honor.
+When most of the books of the Bible were written, parents and grandparents held positions of honor.
 Children were expected to revere their elders and learn from them.
 When God introduced the Law to the Israelite nation, He even included a commandment to “honor your father and your mother” (Exodus 20:12).
 God also made it part of His Law that the younger person should stand in the presence of the elderly as a sign of respect (Leviticus 19:32).
 Implied within this command is a multi-generational attitude of honor toward senior relatives.
 As children observed their parents honoring the grandparents, they, in turn, would shoulder that responsibility when their time came.

 Proverbs 17:6 says that “children’s children are the crown of old people.”
 Every grandparent understands that comparison.
 There is a special kind of bond between a grandparent and a grandchild that benefits both.
 Someone has humorously stated that “grandchildren are God’s reward for not killing your own children when they were teenagers.”
 Humor aside, there is some truth to that.
 Grandchildren, like children, are a reward—a blessing from the Lord and one way that He is good to us (Psalm 127:3).

-Just as grandchildren have obligations to love and honor their grandparents, so do grandparents have responsibilities toward their children’s children.
+Just as grandchildren have obligations to love, honor, and assist their grandparents, so do grandparents have responsibilities toward their children’s children.
 Proverbs 13:22 says that “a good man leaves an inheritance to his children’s children.”
 Righteous people live wisely and pass on their wisdom, knowledge, and material blessings to their grandchildren.
 In our day, it has become common for grandparents to have full custody of their grandchildren due to the parents’ inability or unwillingness to rear their own children.
 While this is sad, it also demonstrates the unique love grandparents have that creates a willingness to begin the task of bringing up a child just when child-rearing was supposed to be finished.
 Few retirees would volunteer for the emotional, financial, and physical burden of rearing children again, but, because they are grandparents, they set aside their own desires for the needs of a grandchild.